Zoom seminar in the TUR literature seminar series

 - Contact person: Katarina Andreasen

-Literature seminar series with thematic discussions on chapters from: How Learning Works – Seven Research-Based Principles for Smart Teaching
+Welcome to a Zoom seminar in the TUR literature seminar series with thematic discussions on chapters from: How Learning Works – Seven Research-Based Principles for Smart Teaching

 Chapter 6 Why Do Student Development and Course Climate Matter for Student Learning?

-On this year's literature seminars, we read and discuss the chapter of the book ""How Learning Works: Seven Research-Based Principles for Smart Teaching"" av Ambrose, Bridges, DiPietro, Lovett, och Norman (se https://firstliteracy.org/wp-content/uploads/2015/07/How-Learning-Works.pdf).
+In this year's literature seminars, we read and discuss the chapter of the book ""How Learning Works: Seven Research-Based Principles for Smart Teaching"" av Ambrose, Bridges, DiPietro, Lovett, och Norman (se https://firstliteracy.org/wp-content/uploads/2015/07/How-Learning-Works.pdf).

 The chapters are independent, so you can follow the whole series or come and discuss individual chapters.
 We end in June by a summary of the whole seminar series.